Woman dressed as a zombie chases a frightened couple.

 Where Do Zombie Mortgages Come From?

-Here are some ways a zombie mortgage can manifest:
+Here are some common ways a zombie mortgage can manifest:

 • You modified your first mortgage and incorrectly assumed your second mortgage was rolled into it.

-• You stopped paying your second mortgage, and the lender chose not to foreclose at the time or start but did not complete the foreclosure process.
+• You stopped paying your second mortgage, and the lender chose not to foreclose at the time or initiated the foreclosure process, but did not complete it.

 • You incorrectly thought you’d settled your second mortgage along with the primary via a short sale, bankruptcy proceeding or deed-in-lieu of foreclosure.